Hourly Rates for Fractional CMO Services

 We have all been surprised by a repair person’s invoice after a service call.
 Although an hourly fee is quoted, there are additional charges, such as drive time, supplies, materials, and more.
 Resulting in a total cost that can be significantly greater than the hourly fee quoted.
 Hence the difference between price and cost.
 When applied in consideration of retaining a Fractional CMO, there are significant factors that impact the overall cost.
 These factors are both direct and indirect, including opportunity cost.

 The world of business moves at hyperspeed, that includes opportunities.
 If there is one thing history has taught us, it is that markets are cyclical, and economic downturns are inevitable.
 That is why identifying opportunities and making the most of them, while they last, is crucial.

 When an organization is seeking a Fractional CMO, it is more than likely planning on making significant changes in its growth and marketing strategies.
 The wrong choice could go unnoticed, and the cost could be devistating.
-There are two scenarios in which a business owner may not realize the cost incurred by choosing a low price Fractional CMO:
+There are two scenarios in which a business owner may not realize the cost incurred by choosing an underqualified Fractional CMO services provider:

 1. Completely missing an opportunity

 2. Failing to make the most of an opportunity